TE-YoshinoriOota/Spresense_Segmentation_Sample/README.md

 "binary_semantic_segmentation_28_color.sdcproj" is a neural network confole project for Semantic Segmentation.

 ## Step3: Set the dataset
-"training_data/train.zip" is the training data "training_data/valid.zip" is the validation data Extracting them and set them to dataset for the project
+"training_data/train.zip" is the training data<br/>
+"training_data/valid.zip" is the validation data<br/>
+Extracting them and set them to dataset for the project

 ## Step4: Training and Evaluation